Maryjane (film): Production

 According to Maury Dexter "there was nothing salacious or offensive about" the film "but it did have some provocative scenes that showed the results of overindulging and the risks taken when someone needs 'a fix.'"

 The movie was shot almost entirely in the Hollywood area.
 The Doheny Mansion in Beverly Hills was used for some scenes.
 "The stark beauty of the estate set against the ramblings of a young 'user' was, I thought, quite effective," wrote Dexter later.

 Some scenes, including the shoplifting event, were shot in the Conejo Valley and the Decker Canyon Road area between Thousand Oaks and Malibu.

 Fabian later described the film as being about "a Good Humor Man who sold marijuana to high school kids."

 Reception

-Dexter says "the film did very well at the box office, although, it was far from a big hit."
+Dexter said "the film did very well at the box office, although, it was far from a big hit."

-Variety complained "all the adult characters are stereotypes."
+Variety wrote: "The most depressing thing about this slickly filmed Maury Dexter production is that nothing is answered after the film has run its course.
+Is it really taking a stand? ...
+All the adults in the film are stereotypes with less than a modicum of intelligence among them.
+The students, many of whom seem quite old to be at the high school level, are at least more energetic."

+Boxoffice wrote: "Since one of the young teachers turns out to be a 'pusher' in the film, it is not all juvenile delinquency.
+The police chief and the town mayor are not given a very good image and there are sadistic angles to the juveniles' conduct that have the shock impact intended.
+Nor are the teachers or the coach the best examples for the young.
+A popcorn-crowd thriller that asks topical questions.
+The film would be less shocking if poorly acted or if made in black and white instead of Pathe Color."